 1. Identify the correct audience

-Ensuring you’re targeting your business’s target demographic is one of the finest methods to maximize your budget and spend your marketing expenditures properly.
+Ensuring you’re targeting your business’s target demographic is one of the finest methods to maximise your budget and spend your marketing expenditures properly.
 To begin, create a profile of your ideal consumer.
 You can conduct a poll of your current customers or rely on demographic data you’ve previously obtained about your target audience, such as information contained in mailing list signups.
 Choose advertising channels that make sense for your audience and your area after you have a demographic profile of your target consumer.

 2. Advertise in the locations where your audience is